Vocational Discernment Grants

 1. A one-page reflection explaining and evaluating the experience – In what way did you engage in vocational exploration and what did you learn?

-2. Profile information to be used for the Lilly website, bulletin boards, etc. Information must include: Name, photo, class year, major and a short description of the educational experience and what you gained from it.
+2. Profile information to be used for the Career Services website, bulletin boards, etc. Information must include: Name, photo, class year, major and a short description of the educational experience and what you gained from it.

 Funding for grants provided by: